The Early Cricket Library

 The Association of Cricket Statisticians and Historians

 Internet resource – website of the wonderful ASC.
-There is much material on Eighteenth Century cricket.
+There is much material on eighteenth-century cricket.
 Digital membership is twenty five pounds per annum.

 ESPN cricinfo